-The data fields that the Signal analysis focuses on are the same ones that were selected for Assisted/Automated Insights.
-(For more information on the Assisted Insights setup, click here.)
+The data fields that the Signal analysis focuses on, are the same ones that were selected for Assisted Insights.
 This includes the characteristics of those fields, that is whether a high value is a good result or a bad one.
 To change these settings, see the below steps: